 From the governor valve the steam passes through the HP turbine.
 The HP turbine converts the latent heat of the steam to mechanical energy.
 As the HP turbine uses the latent heat in the steam, the steam becomes wet (moist).
 Moisture content of more than 10% will cause excessive erosion on the turbine blades.
 Removing the moisture in the steam allows further conversion of the remaining available energy.
-The HP/LP arrangement of the turbine provides an opportunity at this stage to improve the quality of the steam to allow more energy to be converted with risk of damage to the turbine.
+The HP/LP arrangement of the turbine provides an opportunity at this stage to improve the quality of the steam to allow more energy to be converted without risk of damage to the turbine.

-Steam leaves the high pressure turbine at approximately 900 kPa and 170°C at 10% moisture.
-It passes to the moisture separator which removes the moisture in the steam.
+Steam leaves the high-pressure turbine at approximately 900 kPa and 170°C at 10% moisture.
+It passes to the moisture separator, which removes the moisture in the steam.
 Steam leaving the moisture separator has the same temperature and pressure as that at the turbine outlet but without moisture.
 It then passes through a reheater to heat the steam.
-This increases the work that the steam can do in the Low Pressure (LP) turbine.
+This increases the work that the steam can do in the Low-pressure (LP) turbine.
 The reheater uses steam directly from the boiler to heat the steam from the moisture separator.
 The steam leaves the reheater in a superheated condition at about 230°C and 900 kPa.
 Before entering the LP turbine, the steam passes through intercept valves.
 In a fashion similar to the emergency stop valve, these valves shut off steam to the LP turbine in an emergency.
-Steam passes through the normally open intercept valve, passes through the low pressure turbine, and is then exhausted to the condenser at approximately 5 kPa(a), 35°C and 10% moisture.
+Steam passes through the normally open intercept valve, passes through the low-pressure turbine, and is then exhausted to the condenser at approximately 5 kPaa (absolute pressure), 35°C and 10% moisture.

 Stopping the flow of steam to the turbine results in increased boiler pressure.
-This can happen on a turbine trip.
+This can happen on a turbine trip, when the turbine is stopped due to mechanical failure.
 Reducing reactor power and getting rid of the steam prevents excessive boiler pressure build up.
 Adjusting the reactor power level too low can poison out the reactor.
 However, if the power level is kept above 60% full power, the reactor can keep operating.
 Providing an alternative heat sink, while operating at this power level, will prevent a boiler pressure increase.
 The alternate heat sink can be provided by blowing the steam to atmosphere or directly to the condenser.
-All CANDU units have large steam reject valves able to discharge steam either to the atmosphere or to the condenser with the reactor at 60% F.P.
+All CANDU units have large steam reject valves able to discharge steam either to the atmosphere or to the condenser with the reactor at 60% FP.
 They are also equipped with smaller steam reject valves that are able to discharge steam to the atmosphere at the decay heat power level, if the condenser is unavailable.
+The valves that direct steam to the condenser are called condenser steam discharge valves or CSDVs.
+The ones that send steam to atmosphere are ASDVs, an acronym for atmospheric steam discharge valves.

-The Steam Turbine
+25.4 The Steam Turbine

 The turbine uses steam from the boiler.
 It converts steam pressure to rotational energy.
 This conversion involves transformation of the heat energy (pressure) of steam into high velocity steam through fixed nozzles.
 A nozzle is a device that converts the heat energy of the steam to this high velocity kinetic energy.
 The fixed nozzles form the turbine fixed blades.
 The high velocity steam directs its kinetic energy on to the moving blades forcing them to move (rotate).
-Figure 3.5 shows how the high velocity steam leaves the fixed nozzles and drives the moving blades.
+Figure 25.5 shows how the high velocity steam leaves the fixed nozzles and drives the moving blades.